Proteins¶

 </script>

-Inverse measure of acid strength (lower number = stronger acid)
+Inverse measure of acid strength (lower number = stronger acid; opposite of Ka)

 $pK_a$ of amino group is ~9